My Ruin: Record label issues

-A year after the release of Ghosts and Good Stories when unveiling details for 7th studio album A Southern Revelation, the band spoke out about the issues surrounding the botched Ghosts and Good Stories release, Tiefdruck-Musik and the label boss himself.
+A year after the release of Ghosts and Good Stories when unveiling details for 7th studio album, A Southern Revelation, the band spoke out about the issues surrounding the botched Ghosts and Good Stories release, Tiefdruck-Musik and the label boss himself.
 A statement issued by the band revealed that: "We had begun to confirm shows for a European tour and were looking forward to working with our new label when suddenly there was a strange and unexpected turn of events and Daniel Heerdmann changed from being our biggest supporter into our most vicious adversary overnight.
 We had no idea why or where this sudden shift in attitude had come from.
 We were now dealing with a completely different man and it was scary.
 We quickly began to discover many of his promises had been lies regarding money transfers, marketing, promotion and tour support.
 This led to our being forced for the first time in our career to cancel our tour as chaos and confusion set in.
 Our album release was delayed in every territory and our once friendly mutual respectful relationship was now done.
 To date My Ruin has never received any accounting from Tiefdruck Musik for album sales."
 These lies resulted in the album release being delayed many times and the cancellation of the Ghosts and Good stories Tour, which was to be rescheduled for the following year.

-Always turning a positive into a negative the drama with Tiefdruck-Musik and owner Daniel Heerdmann would go on to inspire the band's most critically lauded album A Southern Revelation.
+Turning a positive into a negative, the drama with Tiefdruck-Musik and owner Daniel Heerdmann would then go on to inspire the band's most critically lauded album A Southern Revelation.